Gordon Bradbery

-The Reverend Gordon Alfred Bradbery (born 8 May 1951) is the former lord mayor of Wollongong and a minister of the Uniting Church, though not active in ministry since 2011.
+The Reverend Gordon Alfred Bradbery (born 8 May 1951) is the former Lord Mayor of the City of Wollongong and a minister of the Uniting Church, though not active in ministry since 2011.
 Bradbery was re-elected for another three-year term as Lord Mayor on 4 December 2021.

 Early life and background

 Born and initially raised in Tamworth, Bradbery moved to Sydney and was schooled at Barnardos Children's Home in Normanhurst between the ages of 10 and 16; an experience Bradbery refers to "being raised at the school of hard knocks".

 Pastoral ministry

 After leaving school at age sixteen, Bradbery trained as a laboratory technician, and in 1971 joined the Uniting Church as a youth and children's welfare worker.
 After 14 years as a layman, Bradbery was ordained in 1985 into the Uniting Church ministry.

 The majority of Bradbery's 25 years as an ordained minister was spent at the Wollongong Mission of the Uniting Church, known as the "Church on the Mall" in Crown St, Wollongong.
 In addition to his ministerial duties, Bradbery was also responsible for the Wollongong Community Care Centre that runs regular welfare programs for the disadvantaged, including a popular soup kitchen.
 Bradbery also worked actively with various elements of the community, adopting specialist areas in community development and social justice programs, as well as trauma and bereavement counselling.
 Bradbery has been recognised through numerous awards for his work with the disadvantaged, the traumatised and the vulnerable.

 In addition to his work as a minister and in the community, Bradbery also undertook continued education, earning bachelor's degrees in psychology, sociology and divinity at the University of Sydney.

 Following a meeting of the Presbytery of Illawarra of the Uniting Church, the decision was made not to extend Bradbery's term as the head of the Wollongong Mission beyond 2011, with the chairman, David Jones citing "need to undertake succession planning for Ministry Leadership given the length of time Gordon has been in this placement".
 There was significant uproar among parts of the Wollongong community as a result of this decision, largely due to Bradbery's extensive community service work.
 Bradbery remains on the church's list of ordained ministers but, to use the church's terminology, is not in active placement.